AeroLakshyaM/skills-swap-project/README.md

-## 🚀 Nexus Project Submission
+## 🚀 Nexus Project

 # 💡 Skill Swap Platform

-**Problem Statement:** Build a platform that enables individuals to exchange skills with others – a **Skill Swap Platform**.
+# A platform that enables individuals to exchange skills with others – a **Skill Swap Platform**.
 Users can offer skills they possess and request skills they want to learn, forming mutually beneficial collaborations.

 ---

-## 👥 Team: Team Vajra
+## 👥 Team:

 | Role          | Name                | Contact Number | Email Address                      |
 |---------------|---------------------|----------------|------------------------------------|